Preparing for a long hike or packrafting trip.

 Planning a route

 When intending to hike over marked paths or repeating someone else's route (which I don't recommend) try to get as much information as possible.
 How long did it take them to hike a certain distance?
 What was the weather like?
 Were there dangerous sections?
 Is there cell phone coverage?
-When planning your own route through remote wilderness, keep in mind that you will be making a lot of detours due to bushes, swamps, finding places to cross rivers, etc. Hiking what is 15 km on a map can in such cases easily account to 20 km in real life.
+Are there dangerous animals?
+When hiking through remote wilderness, keep in mind that you will be making a lot of detours due to bushes, swamps, finding places to cross rivers, etc. Hiking what is 15 km on a map can easily account to 20 km in real life.
 Also try to use the terrain to make navigating easier, it is much easier to stay on track when walking along a river or following a valley.
-Use your past experience to determine which terrain you can safely traverse and how it affects your speed.
+Use your prior experience to determine which terrain you can safely traverse and how it affects your speed.

 The question I get asked the most about my hikes is "how do you know where to go?".
 As I tend to hike in mountainous terrain without trees, navigating has usually been quite easy, as I can see where I am going an it is difficult to miss a mountain ridge.
 Nonetheless, there are serious risks involved with getting lost.

 I typically carry two copies of a waterproof map (which I often laminate to further improve their durability) one on my body and a spare one in my backpack.
 I also carry a compass with declination correction, a GPS, and photos of large scale maps on my camera.
 Several navigation apps also work without cell phone coverage.
-However, I strongly encourage to not solely rely on electronic maps, as GPSes and other electronic devices will stop working in cold weather, can get damaged, blocked by trees or mountains, or their batteries accidentally drained.
-Make sure you know how to use compass and consider learning some basic nature signs to help you navigate.
+I strongly encourage every hiker to not solely rely on electronic maps, as GPS and other electronic devices will stop working in cold weather, can get damaged, blocked by trees or mountains, or their batteries accidentally drained.
+Make sure you know how to use a compass and consider learning some basic nature signs to help you navigate.
 Keep in mind that navigating in dense forests will be substantially more difficult and overhead trees, rain, mountains, and snow might disturb the GPS signal and reduce battery life.

 After not hiking for several months, it usually takes me 1-2 days to become fully accustomed to how a specific map relates to the landscape around me.
-I therefore advice planning an especially easy route for the beginning of your trip.
+I therefore advice planning a relatively easy route for the beginning of your trip.
 When hiking in arctic areas be aware that many rivers, lakes, and glaciers might have significantly shifted since the map was made.

 Water, Food, Electricity, Fuel

 In arctic regions there are usually enough streams and lakes to refill my water bottle a dozen times a day.
 Therefore, I only carry a 500 mL bottle + a few 100 mL in a 2L hydration bag for safety.
-I usually don't bother purifying water from streams.
+In remote arctic regions usually don't bother purifying water from streams.
 When I visited Greenland, most locals went out of their way to collect water from streams, as they preferred this over their regular tap water.
-I do usually purify water from stagnant water like lakes, for which I use purification tablets, as these are much lighter and smaller than water filters.
-In warmer areas, like my hike in Corsica, I purified all my water and carry more as required.
+I do usually purify water from stagnant water like lakes, for which I use iodine purification tablets, as these are much lighter and smaller than water filters.
+In warmer areas, like my hike in Glacier Peak Wilderness, I used a Sawyer water filter.
 During my winter hikes I was often still able to obtain water from streams, but took care to keep it close to my body as it would otherwise freeze.

-This is definitely the one thing which I have improved the on most over the years.
-I have found that I need approximately 3000 kcal per day to sustain myself during multi-week hikes.
+This is definitely the one thing which I have improved on the most over the years.
+I have found that I need approximately 2800 kcal per day to sustain myself during multi-week hikes.
 When eating that amount, I lose about 400 grams of body weight per week.
 I carry 8 days of food for every 7 days I plan to travel, so I have a buffer in case something goes wrong.
 For hikes over a week, carrying 2800 kcal worth of 'normal' food is impractically heavy and takes up too much space.
 Alternatively, eating only super high density foods like granola or nuts doesn't provide enough nutrients and becomes really hard after the first week (believe me I tried).
 To obtain a good balance between fats, sugar, vitamins, flavor, and calorie density, I currently eat the foods described in my gear list.
-This entails a breakfast of assorted nuts and a variety of freeze-dried fruits and vegetables, a lunch of the same plus two large meal bars in various flavours, and dinner of different freeze-dried expedition meals.
+This entails a breakfast of assorted nuts and a variety of freeze-dried fruits and vegetables, a lunch of the same plus two large meal bars in various flavours, and a dinner of different freeze-dried expedition meals.
 For all of these I have tried to find versions with the absolute highest calorie density.
-This comes down to 600 grams of food per day, worth approximately 3050 kcal.
-In this way, I also only need to heat 500 mL of water per day, which keeps my required amount of fuel to at a minimum.
-For my longest hikes I have considered bringing a fishing rod as these only weigh as much as ~2 days of food, but as I am not a great fisherman I haven't yet tried this strategy (I own the Emmrod Packer).
+This comes down to roughly 500 grams of food per day, worth approximately 2800 kcal.
+This strategy also means I only need to heat 500 mL of water per day to cook diner, which keeps my required amount of gas to at a minimum.
+For my longer hikes I have considered bringing a fishing rod as these only weigh as much as ~2-3 days of food, but as I am not a great fisherman I haven't yet tried this strategy yet (I own the Emmrod Packer).
 On my 2019 Greenland hike I also brought freeze dried fruit and vegetables, which were a welcome change from all the nuts and granola.

 I typically bring a battery pack large enough to make sure that my phone, camera, and GPS can last twice the intended length of my trip.
-This way, I can comfortably take photos and use my GPS messenger as much as necessary in case something goes wrong, even at the very end of my trip.
-Rather than only recharging my camera battery, I usually bring a second one in case something goes wrong with the original battery or my battery back.
+This allows me to comfortably take photos and use my GPS messenger as much as necessary in case something goes wrong, even at the very end of my trip.
+Rather than only recharging my camera battery, I usually bring a second battery in case something goes wrong with the original battery or my battery back.
 I have considered using solar, wind, or mechanical chargers, but have never found them worth the weight, except perhaps for hikes over 2 months long without any chance of recharging.

 Although some people swear by alcohol stoves, I have never found them to be significantly lighter than gas stoves and prefer the option of regulating flame intensity.
-A 450 gram gas canister allows me to cook approximately 18 freeze dried dinners.
+A 227 gram gas canister allows me to cook approximately 18 freeze dried dinners.
 Keep in mind that at cold temperatures (below ~5 °C) gas stoves don't work well.
 In such cases, I switch to Esbit stoves.
-Although these are extremely light, they are not well suited to boiling large volumes of water, so an alcohol or coleman fuel stove is likely better for serious winter hikes.
+Although these are extremely light, they are not well suited for boiling large volumes of water, so an alcohol or coleman fuel stove is likely better for serious winter hikes.
 The choice of fuel also depends on if you have to take it on planes and the local availability.

 Your previous trips will be your best guide to determine what items work best for you.
 Determine how much weight you can comfortably carry for multiple days and adjust your gear accordingly.
-I am 183 tall and weigh 72 kilos, my limit lies at a 25-27 kg backpack.
-In general, you will get more and more tired as the day pass, but your backpack will also get lighter from all the food you eat.
+I am 183 cm tall, weigh 72 kilos, and my limit lies at a roughly 27 kg backpack.
+In general, you will get more and more tired as the day pass, but your backpack will also get lighter from all the food you eat and fuel you burn.
 The trick is to balance these two.
-Make sure to know how to use every item you bring, but also how to fix it.
+Make sure you not only know how to use every item you bring, but also how to fix it.
 Never bring new gear on a challenging hike and try everything out at least twice before leaving.
-What I regret the most about my earlier hikes is trying to save money and weight by bringing only a mediocre camera, bring the best one you can afford and consider taking a photography workshop.
+What I regret the most about my earlier hikes is trying to save money and weight by bringing a mediocre camera.
+Instead, bring the best one you can afford and consider taking a photography workshop.

 Being in shape

 You don't need to be superman to go hiking.
-However, I do exercise regularly and was training for the NYC marathon before going on my 2019 hike.
-I suggest picking up endurance sports, especially those focusing on your legs.
+However, I have always exercised regularly, mostly biking and hiking.
+I suggest picking up endurance sports, especially those focused on your legs.
 Exercising outside in bad weather will prepare you in ways an indoor gym cannot.
 Make sure to go on a few day hikes carrying at least 50% of your gear.
 This will allow you to make adjustments, build muscle, and get accustomed to your shoes.
-On long hikes, the main challenges is to make it through the first few days without getting exhausted or in pain, after that you will get accustomed to the rhythm.
+On long hikes, the main challenges is to make it through the first few days without getting exhausted or injured, after that you will get accustomed to the rhythm.

-Although my packrafting experience is limited, there are some things that I found hard to find on the internet:
+Although my packrafting experience is limited, there are some things that I found difficult to find on the internet:

 - First is the typical daily distance covered when packrafting.
 During my 2019 in Greenland I found that on still water 25-30 km is doable without extreme effort.
-When having a strong headwind this is more like 10-15 km per day.
+When having a strong headwind this goes down to around 10-15 km per day.

 - Second is the maximum wind speed during which the waves are low enough to safely paddle.
-Although this will depend on many other conditions, I found a wind speed of 5 Beaufort to be an approximate maximum.
-There are several websites available where you can find current or typical wind speeds in most areas.
+Although this will depend on many other conditions, I found a wind speed of 5 Beaufort to be a rough maximum.
+There are several websites where you can find current or typical wind speeds in most areas.

 - Lastly, a few general tips.
 When paddling near the sea or ocean bring a table with the local tides, as these can quite dramatically influence wave heights and currents.
-Also keep in mind that it can actually be difficult to find drinkable water when paddling in a fjord or near the sea or ocean, as well as camping and going to the bathroom.
-Don't make the same mistake as I during my 2019 trip and camp really far away from any shore, tides can come up surprisingly fast and high.
-For more information on packrafting in remote areas I recommend this article.
+Also keep in mind that it can actually be difficult to find drinkable water when paddling in a fjord or near the sea or ocean, and so are camping and going to the bathroom.
+Don't make the same mistake as I did during my 2019 trip and make sure to camp really far away from any shore; tides can come up surprisingly fast and high.
+For more tips on packrafting in remote areas I highly recommend this article.